Instagram is still the search engine to watch.

 But the question is: how do you make sure that your brand is at the top of the grid?

-To step up their competitive edge, Instagram launched Search & Explore back in 2015 to better allow users see the world as it happens around them with real-time reporting.
+To step up their competitive edge, Instagram launched Search & Explore back in 2015 to better allow users to see the world as it happens around them with real-time reporting.

 At the time, Instagram’s CEO Kevin Systrom says “It’s a real-time visual pulse of what’s happening in the world.”

 For a while, Instagram also featured a Tops Posts section.
-This displayed in a grid of 9 posts in the Search section, and allowed brands who landed in it instant visibility.
+This displayed in a grid of 9 posts in the Search section and allowed brands who landed in it instant visibility.

 But Instagram’s revamped its Search & Explore page, instead featuring a near-endless stream of posts and leading marketers to wonder how, exactly, the Instagram algorithm was ranking images).
+Now, the tab is most commonly referred to as the Explore page or Explore tab.

 While there’s a lot we still don’t know, here’s what we do.